-- Directly as a result of being the fee payer or
+- Directly as a result of being the fee payer

 - Indirectly - as those organisations lower down the supply chain seek to increase their charges to mitigate the potential increases in their tax and NIC obligations.

-- How many you use,
+- How many PSCs you use

-- How they are used, and
+- How they are used

 - How important they are to the different parts of the business.

-We will work with you and the key stakeholders in the business to identify what contracts may be at risk, assess both the potential financial and operational impact on your business and implement changes that will minimise the impact of the new rules and build a robust compliance structure for the future.
+We will work with you and the key stakeholders in the business to identify what contracts may be at risk, assess both the potential financial and operational impact on your business and implement changes that will minimise the impact of the new rules.
+We can also help you build a robust compliance structure for the future.

 BDO’s full guidance on extension of IR35 into the private sector